Unconventional and Enticing Holiday Menus

 HORS D’OEUVRES ONLY

-ALL THINGS À LA CART
+ALL THINGS À LA CARTE

 Here’s a big tradition you might enjoy breaking: main dishes.
 Why fuss over a big roast when everyone loves the sides?
 Our favorites hold their own without a typical protein at the center of your table.